|

 between what might _ at first sight _ appear to be unrelated

 phenomena.
-Many phenomena could be mentioned but one is of
+Many phenomena could be mentioned but one is

-particular relevance to this paper _ the connection between
+of particular relevance to this paper _ the connection between

-the present finance system of interest-bearing money and environmental
+the present finance system of interest-bearing money and

-destruction.
-At the moment, unfree market finance capitalism
+environmental destruction.
+At the moment, unfree market

-That demand necessarily causes an endless expansion of debt
+repayment of interest.
+That demand necessarily causes an

-because of the need to repay borrowed money plus interest.15
+endless expansion of debt because of the need to repay borrowed

-While the money supply is almost wholly dependent upon bank-created
+money plus interest.15 While the money supply is almost

-money issued with a requirement for the payment of interest,
+for the payment of interest, a frenetic over-consumption

-a frenetic over-consumption is certain.
-Therefore when conventional
+is certain.
+Therefore when conventional economics views

-by the present finance system.
+present finance system.

 Apart from the present finance system, moreover, endless